Lily Brooks O’Briant to Share Endometriosis Story at Benefit Concert

 “It’s really nice to finally be able to put a name to it,” Lily Brooks said.
 “I’m just happy to know what the next steps are.
 I feel like I can breathe now.”

-Considering many women with endometriosis aren’t diagnosed for a decade or more, and well beyond their teen years, Hope realizes how fortunate Lily Brooks is to have received a diagnosis so young and offers three pieces of advice for parents.
+Considering many women with endometriosis do not receive a diagnosis for a decade or more, and well beyond their teen years, Hope realizes how fortunate Lily Brooks is to have received a diagnosis so young and offers three pieces of advice for parents.

 “The first is to do as much research as possible,” Hope said.
 “The second is to write things down so that you have a concrete list of her issues when you see a doctor.
 I told Lily Brooks last summer that I needed to know everything she was feeling and when, and that’s when I associated it with her cycle.
 And the third is don’t become complacent.
 Just because this happens to her frequently and you don’t know why doesn’t mean you should accept it or that she should have to live with it.
 It’s not acceptable.”

-Lily Brooks urges every girl and woman to stand up for herself and fight to be heard.
+Lily Brooks urges every girl and woman to stand up for herself and fight for their endometriosis story to be heard.

-“The biggest thing is don’t let anyone tell you that what you’re feeling isn’t real or that you’re being dramatic,” Lily Brooks said.
+“The biggest thing is don’t let anyone tell you that what you’re feeling isn’t real,” Lily Brooks said.
 “It’s not normal to feel that much pain.
 If you do feel it, something’s wrong, and there are people who will believe you and want to help you.”

 The Warriors Benefit Concert is at 6:30 P.M. on Saturday, June 24, at DROM in the East Village.
 All proceeds will be donated to EndoFound.
 A dozen artists, including Lily Brooks, will perform.
 For tickets, visit https://dromnyc.com/event/warriors-endometriosis-foundation-of-america-fundraiser.